jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 | ABW     | SP.URB.GROW |     1.182632 |     1.413021 |     1.434559 |     1.31036 |
 | ABW     | SP.POP.TOTL | 90853.000000 | 92898.000000 | 94992.000000 | 97017.00000 |

 This dataset is in “wide” format since a categorical variable, in this case the year, is stored in the column names.
-To convert this dataset to the “long” format", which is often more versatile for data manipulations, we can use the pivot\_longer function from tidyr.
+To convert this dataset to the “long” format", which can be more conveniant for data manipulation, we use the [pivot\_longer](https://tidyr.tidyverse.org/reference/pivot_longer.html) function from tidyr.
 This function takes three inputs:

-  - **cols** (1st argument): what columns do we want to pivot? (ie. subtract ones we don’t want to)
+  - **cols** (1st argument): a list of the columns we want to pivot.
+In this example we create this list by subtracting the columns we don’t want to pivot.
   - **names\_to** : the name of new column which has the column names as values
   - **values\_to** : name of new column which will contain values